-1. When you run javac with a given checker/processor, add a -Astubs=file_or_path_name argument to indicate where to find the stub file.
-You can supply multiple stub files, delimited by File.pathSeparator (':' for Linux and Mac, ';' for Windows).
+When you run javac with a given checker/processor, you can specify a list of the stub files or directories using -Astubs=file_or_path_name.
+The stub path entries are delimited by File.pathSeparator (':' for Linux and Mac, ';' for Windows).
+When you supply a stub directory, the checker only considers the enclosed stub files whose names end with .astub.